AbhiPrasad/vizi/README.md

 $ npm start
 ```

-Also you have to add ApiKey.js to the src folder and add a valid api key, format:
+Also you have to add ApiKey.json to the data folder and add a valid api key, format:

 ```javascript
 const getApiKey = () => { return 'INSERT_API_KEY_HERE' }